 The Honest Framing

-This isn't a "alcohol bad, kava good" piece.
+This article is not an "alcohol bad, kava good" piece.
 Plenty of people enjoy alcohol responsibly and have a great time doing it.
-We're a kava bar, but we're not preachy about it.
+Lowkey Kava is a kava bar, but Lowkey Kava is not preachy about it.

-What we do see, every single day, is people walking in skeptical and walking out as regulars — usually because once they realize they can have the social experience of a bar without the cost in calories, sleep, and Saturday morning, they don't want to go back.
+The pattern Lowkey Kava sees every single day: people walk in skeptical and walk out as regulars.
+The reason is consistent — once drinkers realize they can have the social experience of a bar without the cost in calories, sleep, and Saturday morning, most do not want to go back.

 The Side-by-Side